-The detonation of an atomic bomb on August 6th 1945 marked the start of a deadly new race for military supremacy.
+The detonation of an atomic bomb on August 6, 1945 marked the start of a deadly new race for military supremacy.
 The blast in Hiroshima, Japan was the largest the world had ever seen and was trumpeted as a victory of ingenuity – indeed some of the world’s greatest scientists worked on it.
-One of them was Joseph Rotblat – a man who has spent the last 50 years trying to prevent the use of the weapon he helped create.
+One of them was Joseph Rotblat (1908-2005), a man who spent the last 50 years of his life trying to prevent the use of the weapon he helped create.

 Producer: Michele Ernsting

 Broadcast: August 22, 2005